Lowry scores 26 as Raptors beat Magic 104-95

 Toronto shot 4 for 20 in the second, missing 11 straight before consecutive baskets from Lowry in the final 28 seconds, including a buzzer-beating reverse layup that gave the Raptors a 51-46 halftime lead.

-Gasol scored five points in an 11-2 Toronto run to start the third, and VanVleet had six in the quarter as the Raptors took a 78-67 lead into the fourth.
+Gasol scored five points in an 11-2 Toronto run to start the third, and the Raptors took a 78-67 lead into the fourth.

 On the first of six nights scheduled to celebrate the Raptors’ 25th anniversary season, Toronto wore its original warmups and pinstriped dinosaur jerseys.
-The game was played on a replica of the 1995 court, with 3-point territory shaded purple.
+The game was played on a replica of the 1995 court, with 2-point territory shaded purple.

 TIP-INS

-Magic: Nikola Vucevic shot 1 for 13 and scored five points in 25 minutes.
-He did not play in the fourth.
-Vucevic led all players with 12 rebounds, though. .
-Isaac shot 4 for 5 in the first but the rest of the Magic went 4 for 20.
+Magic: Vucevic led all players with 12 rebounds. … Isaac shot 4 for 5 in the first but the rest of the Magic went 4 for 20.
+He finished with a career-high five 3-pointers on seven attempts.

 Raptors: Lowry and VanVleet each had six assists. .
 Serge Ibaka had nine points and 10 rebounds. .
-F Patrick McCaw was active for the first time this season after missing the previous three games because of a sore left knee. .
-Coach Nick Nurse lost a challenge in the third quarter.
-Nurse is 0 for 3 on challenges.
+F Patrick McCaw was active for the first time this season after missing the previous three games because of a sore left knee.

 UP NEXT